Playwright MCP should not be the next connector you add just because browser automation looks impressive.

 Official References

-These sources shaped the setup above:
+These sources informed the setup order above:

 - Playwright Docs: Playwright MCP